-In Q4-21, several grain records were achieved.
-CN set an all-time weekly record during the week of October 16th and an all-time monthly record in October 2022.
-CP set an all-time monthly record in October 2022, and Q4-2022 was CP's secondbest quarter ever for grain.
+In the fourth quarter of 2022, several grain records were achieved.
+CN set an alltime weekly record during the week of October 16th and an all-time monthly record in October 2022.
+CP set an all-time monthly record in October 2022, and Q4-2022 was CP's second-best quarter ever for grain.